 Select the 'Full solution' option in the Distortion Solution Type area at the bottom of the panel.
 This will activate solving for two types of distortion: X-axis stretch and Skew.
 Keep the default group size and hit the 'Compute Alignment' button to run the alignment.
 3dmod will re-read the log file when Compute Alignment is done.

-are not adequate, you can do this instead with a whole, binned down tomogram;
+you can do this instead with a whole, binned down tomogram; see

 Increase the Sample tomogram thickness to 200.
 This will create a reconstruction that is much thicker than the original section.

 This command file first extracts and aligns a 60 pixel sliver from the top, middle, and bottom of the image stack.
 The program then uses these samples to create 10 slices of the reconstruction from the top, middle, and bottom of the aligned stack.
 These output files are named topa.rec, mida.rec, bota.rec.
 Press Create Boundary Models

 When the 'Create Boundary Models' is pressed, 3dmod will read in all three reconstructions at once, with the topa.rec displayed first and viewed edge on.
 3dmod will also start with an empty model, named tomopitcha.mod.